How to Make Water Taste Better: Tips for Making Tap or Bottled Water Taste Better in Minutes

 The human body is made up of 60% of water.
 That is because water is essential for hydration, and this is important for overall good health.

-Because of the taste that water has, most people find it challenging to take in water, which in the long run, can negatively affect their health.
+Because of the taste that water has, most people find it challenging to take in water, which can negatively affect their health in the long run.
 Understanding the benefit of infused water can help inspire water intake in higher amounts.

 To make it even better, knowing how to make water taste better without adding anything can offer you a variety of water flavors to suit your seasonal tastes.